rajrana177375/task-management/README.md

 - Task Dependencies: Support task dependencies, where users can define that certain tasks need to be completed before others can start.
 This ensures a logical workflow and prevents bottlenecks.

 - Collaboration and Comments: Enable users to collaborate by adding comments, discussing tasks, and mentioning specific team members.
 This facilitates communication and provides context for the tasks.

+- Time Tracking: Incorporate a time tracking feature that allows users to track the amount of time spent on each task.
+This feature can provide valuable insights into productivity and help users manage their time more effectively.

+- Recurring Tasks: Implement the ability to create recurring tasks, such as daily, weekly, or monthly tasks.
+This feature is useful for tasks that need to be performed regularly, eliminating the need to manually create them each time.

+- Task Notes and Attachments: Enable users to add additional notes, comments, or attachments to tasks.
+This feature allows for more detailed information or documentation related to a specific task, making it easier to reference or share with team members.

+- Kanban Board or Gantt Chart: Provide a visual representation of tasks using a Kanban board or Gantt chart.
+Users can easily view the status of tasks, their dependencies, and the overall progress of a project.

+- Task Templates: Offer pre-defined task templates or the ability to create custom templates for frequently recurring tasks or projects.
+This feature simplifies task creation and ensures consistency in task management.